nicolasloizeau/PauliStrings.jl/docs/src/index.md

 `ps.rk4(H, O, dt; hbar=1, heisenberg=false)` performs a step of Runge Kutta and returns the new updated O(t+dt)

 H can be an Operator, or a function that takes a time and return an Operator.
 In case H is a function, a time also needs to be passed to `rk4(H, O, dt, t)`.
 O is an Observable or a density matrix to time evolve.
-If evolving an observable in the heisenberg picture, set `heisenberg=true`.
+If evolving an observable in the Heisenberg picture, set `heisenberg=true`.

 An example is in `time_evolve_example.jl`.
 The following will time evolve O in the Heisenberg picture.
 At each step, we add depolarizing noise and trim the operator to keep the number of strings manageable